hstarmans/LCInterlocking/README.md

 LCInterlocking
 ==========

 Experimental module for FreeCAD 0.16.
+The module also works on FreeCAD 0.17.
 It is not reliable, you have to check parts before doing the laser cut, don't trust it !

 Interlocking demonstration : https://youtu.be/YGFIdLpdWXE